thinkingserious/sendgrid-android-example/README.md

 This code is not production ready.
 It is meant to help you integrate quickly with SendGrid when developing for Android natively.
 You will need to incorporate error handling and testing.

-There is a companion blog post, yet to published, that walks through the entire process to build this app from scratch.
+There is a companion [blog post](http://sendgrid.com/blog/send-email-from-android-applications/), that walks through the entire process to build this app from scratch.
 When it's live, I'll post the link here.

 This project was born out of the [Android Developer training](http://developer.android.com/training/basics/firstapp/index.html).